TheRealMopcornPuncher/VoltCore/README.md

 # VoltCore

-A battery-powered variation of a core-xy 3d printer.
-Design specifications subject to change.
+A battery-powered variation of the common Cartesian 3d printer.
+Design specifications are subject to change.

-Build volume: 125mm^3
+Build volume: 100x100x65mm
 Profile: Small
-Battery: 24v 10ah lithium battery - Output :29.4V 2A (Brand is Wroyeti)
+Battery: 24v 7ah lifepo4 (

-VoltCore is a portable solution to printing that allows an operator 1~ hour of 3d printing without a constant power source.
-The problem this design attempts to solve is environments where power cannot be provided for a printing setup otherwise.
+VoltCore is a portable solution for 3D printing that allows an operator to print for one hour on a battery.
+This design attempts to solve the problem of environments devoid of immediate power via outlets or chargers connected to infrastructure.

 - Amaya Allison